rouzinho/RosInitCedar/README.md

 ## Getting Started

-The plugin is a basic ROS subscriber reading data from a topic with the type Float64.
+The script is a basic ROS init() thread allowing to subscribe and publish to any topics with a DFT plugin.

-Of course you can adapat it to subscribe to any topic.

 It basically consists of a C++ code starting a ROS init() thread, then the plugin itself is listening to the topic.